-- Information about the user who is logged in. - Change user: Log out the current user and log in a new user. - Log out: Log out the current user.

-- Analytics data: Accept to share non-personal browser data. - Feedback: Share any feedback to help us improve your user experience. - Legal: View information about cookies and licenses. - About: View device information, including firmware version and serial number. - Legacy device interface: Change the device interface to the legacy device interface.
+- Information about the user who is logged in. - Change account: Log out from the current account and log in to a new account. - Log out: Log out from the current account. - The context menu contains: - Analytics data: Accept to share non-personal browser data. - Feedback: Share any feedback to help us improve your user experience. - Legal: View information about cookies and licenses. - About: View device information, including firmware version and serial number. - Legacy device interface: Change the device's web interface to the legacy version.